Ann Allen Shockley: Life and career

 Shockley was born in 1927 in Louisville, Kentucky.
 Shockley was encouraged to read and write creatively at a young age and was heavily influenced by Richard Wright's short-story form in Uncle Tom's Children.
 Her eighth-grade teacher, Harriet La Forest, was said to serve as Shockley's early mentor and had a large influence on Shockley's writing.

 She started writing for an audience in high school, where she worked as the editor for her school's newspaper.
 She continued to work as a journalist and column writer for various newspapers in her undergraduate studies and later graduated with a bachelor's degree from Fisk University in 1948.
 Shockley went on to receive her master's degree in library science from Case Western Reserve University in 1959.

 She married teacher William Shockley in 1948, and had two children named William Leslie Jr. and Tamara Ann.
 The couple later divorced but Shockley kept her ex-husband's last name.

 Shockley worked as a librarian at Delaware State College and the University of Maryland Eastern Shore, before working for Special Negro Collection at Fisk University in 1969.
 She served as a professor of library science, university archivist, as well as an associate librarian for special collections at Fisk and founded the Black Oral History Program until she later retired in 1988.
 Throughout her career, Shockley published several books on librarianship and special collections, particularly related to African-American collections.
 She became a writer of more than thirty short stories, novels, and articles that address issues of racism and homophobia.
 Shockley wrote numerous articles on the literature of the time, especially within Black feminist circles and was a noted literary critic and feminist theorist.

 Shockley was awarded the Lee Lynch Classics Award for her novel Loving Her, originally published in 1974 and republished in 2014.
 The award was awarded in 2019 as a part of the 15th Annual Goldie Literary Awards held by the United States's only lesbian literary organization, the Golden Crown Literary Society (GCLS).
+In honor of her body of work, she also received the Alice B Readers Award in 2006 which included an Honorarium of $500 along with the Alice B Medal.